Kristian-Tagion/sdk/core/README.md

     ./tagionwallet.hibon
 ```

 Perfect!
-Now everything is ready to start a devnet.
+Now everything is ready for starting a devnet.

 ## Start the Devnet